Current Bellevue College Students

 10. Pay for your classes!

 Classes will be dropped by the college for nonpayment.
 You can:

 Final Step: Stay in touch with us!

 Let us know if you change your schedule for Fall classes.
 We cannot accommodate schedule changes past September 1.

 Once we set your peer mentor appointment, we cannot change it.

 - Please contact us with concerns at email@example.com if you are having difficulty with the deadlines – we’re here to help!

-- Please pay close attention to deadlines for course registration, as well as payment deadlines, and check your Bellevue College email daily for important updates, both from the ASN program and from the College.
+- Please pay close attention to deadlines for course registration, as well as payment deadlines, and check your Bellevue College email daily for important updates, both from the Neurodiversity Navigators program and from the College.

-ASN highly recommends that students register with the Disability Resource Center for ADA Testing and Classroom accommodations, however, we do not require it.
+- We strongly recommend that students register with the Disability Resource Center for ADA Testing and Classroom accommodations, however, we do not require it.
 During our appointment with you, we can discuss this.
-If you wish to do have classroom and testing accommodations, the steps are below:
+If you wish to have classroom and testing accommodations, the steps are below:

 - A DRC access coordinator will contact you to complete an Initial Access appointment.
-Watch your email and respond as soon as possible!
-They will only email the student unless you have a FERPA on file with them.
+Watch your Bellevue College email and respond as soon as possible!
+They will email only the student unless you have a FERPA on file with them for others.